ajaykarwal/ajaykarwal-v8/src/posts/2020-05-07-use-the-viewport-meta-tag-to-control-mobile-layout.md

 ---
 layout: post
-title: "Use the `viewport` meta tag to control mobile layout"
+title: 'Use the `viewport` meta tag to control mobile layout'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
-date: "2020-05-07"
+date: '2020-05-07'
 tags:
     - html
 ---

 Add this single line of code to your webpage's `<head>` section if you're experiencing layout problems on mobile devices.